 We conducted a series of formative interviews with 13 current traffic safety stakeholders employed by various organizations (federal government, state DOTs, MPO, one university/research center, national advocacy groups, and one private consultancy).
 Most interviews were individual (n=9); one group interview was conducted with four participants.
 To recruit participants, an email was sent to 14 stakeholders asking if they would be interested in participating in a 45-60-minute interview to discuss pedestrian safety.
-In the event of non-response, an additional invitation email was sent approximately one week later with a third request sent after another week.
+In the event of nonresponse, an additional invitation email was sent approximately one week later with a third request sent after another week.
 One respondent rejected the request, three did not respond, and 10 responded and were interviewed.
-A copy of the informed consent (See Appendix 6.2) was included in the email for their review.
+A copy of the informed consent (Appendix A. Stakeholder Interview Consent Form) was included in the email for their review.
 In some cases, where the researcher and the stakeholder had a colleague in common, we asked the colleague to make an email introduction.
 We followed the introduction with a separate email (not including the colleague) containing the same recruitment language.

-Interviews, using a semi-structured interview protocol (See Appendix 6.2), were conducted over the phone and recorded using WebEx.
+Interviews, using a semi-structured interview protocol (Appendix B. Interview Protocol - Semi-Structured Interview Questions), were conducted over the phone and recorded using WebEx.
 Interviews lasted about 45-60 minutes.
 At the start of each interview, the researcher confirmed that the participant received the informed consent, answered any questions they had, and confirmed their willingness to participate by having them verbally indicate yes or no. The interviews were recorded and transcribed.

-The interview participants represented a mix of rural and urban transportation roles including federal level program grant managers, state level ped/bike safety program managers and coordinators, policy development personnel, local level executive planners, regional technical assistance for a national organization, policy experts for nonprofit transportation advocacy group, planners and advocates of street design, researchers in public health injury prevention, and government affairs personnel for a national nonprofit organization.
+The interview participants represented a mix of rural and urban transportation roles including federal-level program grant managers, state-level ped/bike safety program managers and coordinators, policy development personnel, local-level executive planners, regional technical assistance for a national organization, policy experts for nonprofit transportation advocacy group, planners and advocates of street design, researchers in public health injury prevention, and government affairs personnel for a national nonprofit organization.

-4.2.2 Summary of Stakeholder Interviews
+3.3.2 Summary of Stakeholder Interviews

 Interview transcripts were reviewed and summarized.
-Main themes that emerged in response to the protocol questions are described, and illustrative quotes are provided.
+The main themes that emerged in response to the protocol questions are described, and illustrative quotes are provided.

-4.2.2.1 Momentum
+3.3.2.1 Momentum